MBB-team/VBA-toolbox/_wiki/generativeModels.md

 Note that, as for AR(p) processes, we recommend that the *[VBA's Kalman backward lag]({{ site.baseurl }}/wiki/Controlling-the-inversion-using-VBA-options/#controlling-the-lagged-kalman-forward-pass)* be increased as much as possible (at least `options.backwarLag=2`, but preferably more...).

 > The computational cost incurred when emulating ARCH models using homoscedastic state-space models is twofold: (i) some form of nonlinearity in the evolution function, and (ii) an increase in the dimensionality of the system.
-Note that the latter cost is somehow paid *twice* here, since the computational load of vBA's inversion is of the order $$k^2 \times n^2$$, where $$n$$ is the states' dimension and $$k$$ is the Kalman backward lag.
-In fact, this intuition generalizes to any form of heteroscedasticity.
+Note that the latter cost is somehow paid *twice* here, since the computational load of VBA's inversion scales with the Kalman backward lag.

 # Covariance component models